amalcyriac/Unified-Time-Table-code.init-/README.md

 If students’ vote is required for a change, it can be included.
 Then decisions can be made based on that If a change has happened, the concerned teachers/CR can be notified because some new opportunities might arise due to the change.
 (If teacher A has made a change, all CRs of those students who have the teacher will receive notification)
 We can save history to revert changes
-The current database is made to conserve space since timetable changes are not frequent.
+The current database is made to conserve space and interdependencies since timetable changes are not frequent.
 We can optimize it to make it better.

 ****